KatherineMichel/the-list/README.md

 * ["The Essential Guide to Building Balanced Development Teams"](https://medium.com/javascript-scene/the-essential-guide-to-building-balanced-development-teams-b051a62acc80)

 <!--
+https://medium.freecodecamp.com/learning-how-to-learn-the-most-important-developer-skill-7bf62dfaf67d#.ms2a11gxu | Learning How to Learn: The Most Important Developer Skill

 https://medium.com/javascript-scene/the-best-way-to-learn-to-code-is-to-code-learn-app-architecture-by-building-apps-7ec029db6e00 | The Best Way to Learn to Code is to Code: Learn App Architecture by Building Apps

 https://medium.com/javascript-scene/why-deadlines-need-to-drop-dead-321739ae6be1